saraelizalde/Granny-s-Advice/README.md

 The collapse function worked but expanded all cards at once instead of individually.
 Tried multiple JavaScript and Bootstrap classes solutions but couldn't get an accordion effect.
 Decided to leave it as is and revisit when I improve my JavaScript skills.

 - Created cards without buttons for other pages.
-Researched content using ChatGPT & the internet.
 Struggled to find aesthetic images that fit the page’s vibe without being heavy to load on the screen, which ended up being the biggest performance problem.

 - Added shadows to cards and sections for a better visual effect.
 Initially struggled but ended up using Bootstrap.